APogue/APogue.github.io/_drafts/research_notes/2024-12-24-public-records-requests.md

 2. Internal communications

 	- Emails, memos, or correspondence between UCLA administrators (Gene Block, Mary Osako, Darnell Hunt, Michael Beck, John Thomas, and the Student Affairs Dept) regarding the Oct 11th teach-in at Kaplan Hall, and any preparation coordinating Student Affairs Mitigators as well as any ongoing investigation and/or police reports filed.

+## Nov 10th (need to request)

+- Was the response to the pinata incident that was "caught on video and shared widely" something that caused Block to respond in the way that he did?

 ## April 25 - May 2nd (received)